thoughtbot/pacecar/README.md

 Because these are all scope, you can combine them.

-To get all users that have a first_name set, who are admins and approved more than 2 weeks ago, ordered by their first name...
+To get all users that have a first\_name set, who are admins and approved more than 2 weeks ago, ordered by their first name:

     User.first_name_present.admin.approved_at_before(2.weeks.ago).by_first_name

-To get the top 10 commenters...
+To get the top 10 commenters:

     User.maximum_comments.limited(10)